punkstar/mageconfigsync/README.md

 * Takes an optional argument of `--env` used to describe the current environment of the configuration.

+### Load

+    php bin/mageconfigsync load --help

+* Takes an optional argument of `--env` used to describe the current environment of the configuration.

 ### Diff

     php bin/mageconfigsync diff --help configuration_file.yaml